 Monday 16 May at 5.30.

-Angela Thirlwell will be interviewed by Professor Russ McDonald.
+Angela Thirlwell was interviewed by Professor Russ McDonald.
 With readings by Auriol Smith, founder member and former associate director of the Orange Tree Theatre in Richmond London.

 Saturday 7 May at 12 noon.

 2013: Guest session for Midge Gillies’ UEA/Guardian Masterclass on Biography at King’s Place, King’s Cross, London.
 The topic was ‘Painting Lives – the use of pictures as evidence in biography.’

 2011-12: The first major Exhibition for almost 50 years devoted to Madox Brown, Pre-Raphaelite Pioneer, was held at Manchester Art Gallery from 24 September 2011 – 29 January 2012 and then at the Museum voor Shone Kunsten in Ghent, Belgium from 25 February – 3 June 2012.
 Angela wrote a character study of Madox Brown for the exhibition catalogue called ‘The Game of Life’, based on a mischievous parlour game he played in 1866.
 It has been reviewed on the Victorian Web: